-A number of key questions that need to be addressed by future modelling, monitoring and research programmes have been identified by the Climate Adaptation Flagship research team:
+A number of key questions that need to be addressed by future modelling, monitoring and research programs are:

 Data about the effects of climate change on Australia's ocean territory is sparse, mainly due to a lack of historical long-term data collection.
 Importantly, little modelling has been conducted to predict future changes in Australian marine ecosystems.